 1. Calling Shotgun

-The first and most important rule in shotgun is that you must call it out loud.
+The first and most important rule of shotgun is that you must call it out loud.
 The first person to utter the phrase “shotgun” earns the right to sit in the front passenger-side seat of the automobile, truck, tractor, or zamboni.
-In the case of a combination motorcycle, shotgun affords the winner a coveted seat in the sidecar.
+In the case of a World War II-issue combination motorcycle, shotgun affords the winner a coveted seat in the sidecar.

 2. Timing It Right